Do Doctors Have to Accept Medicare Advantage Plans?

 Opt-Out Providers and Medicare Advantage

-Opt-out providers, who have opted out of Medicare:
+Opt-out providers, who have opted out of Medicare will likely:

 • Do not accept Medicare Advantage plans